 Pure vanilla is one of the best flavors around, but adding a little honey makes a good thing better.
 Case in point, this honey vanilla ice cream.
 Not only does the honey add a hint of flavor, it enhances the ice cream's texture.

-Unlike some homemade ice creams that are great on day 1 but rock hard and need to soften a bit before serving on day 2, this honey vanilla ice cream was easy to scoop on both days.
+Unlike some homemade ice creams that are great on day 1 but rock hard and need to soften a bit before serving on day 2, this honey vanilla ice cream is always easy to scoop.
 The honey provides two benefits: it adds flavor and enhances texture.
 My only complaint towards this recipe, an old one from Southern Living, is it makes too much for a small family.
 I quartered it and made a little less than a quart.
 If you have a modern ice cream maker and make the full batch, you might want to make all the custard and just process half at a time.